 Page Reviewed / Updated - May 2015

 The cost of assisted living in North Carolina is approximately 85% of the national average.
-In 2014, North Carolinians paid on average $2,940 / month for assisted living care.
+In 2015, North Carolinians pay on average $3,000 / month for assisted living care vs. the nationwide average of $3,600.
 However, there is a great deal of variance in this cost both within the same geographic area and within the North Carolina on the whole.
-In Asheville, for example, the monthly cost of assisted living ranges from approximately $1,100 to $6,100.
+In Asheville, for example, the monthly cost of assisted living ranges from approximately $1,200 to $5,200.
 For an individual with Alzheimer's, due to the increased need for supervision, the monthly cost goes up by approximately $1,000.

-The towns and cities where the lowest cost care can be found are Burlington, Fayetteville, Goldsboro and Jacksonville.
-In these areas, residents pay as little as $2,000 / month.
-In the most expensive areas, assisted living costs $500 - $800 per month over the state average.
-This include Raleigh, Chapel Hill, Winston Salem, Durham and Wilmington.
+The towns and cities where the lowest cost care can be found are Burlington, Winston Salem, Greensville and Jacksonville.
+In these areas, residents pay as little as $2,500 / month.
+In the most expensive areas of the state, assisted living costs around $4,000 per month.
+These areas are Raleigh, Chapel Hill, Durham and Wilmington.

-The more expensive areas for home care do not always align with those for assisted living.
+The more expensive areas for home care do not always align with those which are expensive for assisted living.
 This is the case in NC.
-Statewide the average hourly rate for non-medical, personal care provided in the home in 2014 is $17.
+Statewide the average hourly rate for non-medical, personal care provided in the home in 2015 is $18.
 Wilmington, which has higher than average assisted living costs, has lower than average home care costs.
-Other locations with below average hourly rates are Fayetteville, Greenville and Rocky Mount where is the hourly rates all average close to $16.
-Asheville and Durham have higher than average rates closer to $19 or $20 / hr.
+Other locations with below average hourly rates are Fayetteville, Greenville, Charlotte and Rocky Mount where is the hourly rate is close to $17.
+Asheville and Durham have higher than average rates closer to $20 / hr.

 The cost of adult day care in NC is also well below the national average.
 In most parts of the state, families should expect to pay $51 / day or less.
 The notable exceptions to this rule are Chapel Hill, Durham, Wilmington and Charlotte where the average cost can be $10 per day higher.

 The State of North Carolina has several programs, independent of their Medicaid program, which provide assistance in caring for the elderly.
 Although these programs may or may not provide direct financial assistance, they each can help to offset a family's overall care cost burden.